leonardodutra/docker-terraform-deploy/README.md

 How to start with?

-1 - Create manualy a s3 bucket to save your terraform state, set values in backend.tf file, region and BucketName. access you aws console web accesing s3 services, create bucket.
+1 - Create manualy a s3 bucket to save your terraform state, set values in backend.tf file, region and BucketName. you access aws console web into s3 services, create bucket.

 2- git clone